 1) Do You Practice In Personal Injury Claims?

 When you go in for your initial free consultation, the first thing you need to know is what areas the attorney practices in.
 If he or she only practices in estate law, family law, or corporate law, then you won’t want them to take on your personal injury case.
-Rather, you should work with an attorney, like those at Elrod Pope Law Firm, who focuses on personal injury law.
+Rather, you should work with an attorney, like those at Elrod Pope Accident & Injury Attorneys, who focuses on personal injury law.
 You may be able to learn about this by viewing the webpage of the lawyer, though an attorney who handles various types of cases might have multiple websites to indicate their practice areas.
 It is still a good idea to discuss this during the consultation.

 2) How Do You Bill Clients and What Will the Case Cost Me?